Pranith1Kumar/AWS-for-beginners/README.md

 AWS Identity and Access Management (IAM), your task is to create a new IAM user who will have the necessary permissions to manage resources in Amazon EC2, DynamoDB, Lambda, and S3.
 You will achieve this by using both a directly attached policy and an inline policy.
 Additionally, the new user should be added to an IAM group named Core Services to simplify permission management.

 ### Step 1: Log in to AWS Management Console
-Go to the AWS Management Console.
+1.Go to the AWS Management Console.
-Enter your AWS account credentials to log in.
+2.Enter your AWS account credentials to log in.
 ### Step 2: Navigate to IAM Service
 In the search bar at the top, type IAM and select IAM from the dropdown list.
 ### Step 3: Create a New IAM User